dancer1325/ethereum-org-website/public/content/developers/tutorials/run-node-raspberry-pi/index.md

 - Prysm
 - Teku

-You should choose one of each to run - all execution clients are compatible with all consensus clients.
-If you do not explicitly select a client, the node will fall back to its defaults - Geth and Lighthouse - and run them automatically when the board is powered up.
+You should choose one of each to run - all execution clients are compatible with all consensus clients
+* If you do not explicitly select a client, the node will fall back to its defaults - Geth and Lighthouse - and run them automatically when the board is powered up.
 You must open port 30303 on your router so Geth can find and connect to peers.

 ## Downloading the Image {#downloading-the-image}